apache/arrow-cookbook/python/source/data.rst

     true
   ]

-Further more we can filter the array to get only the entries that match our predicate
+Furthermore we can filter the array to get only the entries that match our predicate

 .. testcode::